Fair Policy Targeting: Fair Targeting: Estimation

 \subsection{(Approximate) Pareto Optimality}

 Next, we characterize the Pareto frontier using linear inequalities.
-In a first step, we discretize the Pareto frontier, and construct a grid of equally spaced values $\alpha_j \in (0,1)$, $j \in \{1, ..., N\}$, with $N = \sqrt{n}$.
-We approximate the Pareto frontier using the set
+To construct the Pareto frontier we use the constraint in Equation \eqref{eqn:main_eq} after discretizing the set of weights $\alpha$.
+Namely, in the first step, we discretize the Pareto frontier, and construct a grid of equally spaced values $\alpha_j \in (0,1)$, $j \in \{1, ..., N\}$, with $N = \sqrt{n}$.
+We approximate the Pareto frontier using the set ($\hat{W}_0, \hat{W}_1$ are defined in Equation \eqref{eqn:welf_hat})

 The grid's choice is arbitrary, as long as values are \textit{equally spaced}.